sigmf/SigMF/extensions/spatial.sigmf-ext.md

 is illustrated in Figure 1 below.
-The ISO 80000-2:2019 compliant cartesian and spherical systems have a specific relationship with the reported azimuth and elevation, which use the conventional geospatial definitions (degrees east of north, and degrees above horizon respectively).
+The ISO 80000-2:2019 compliant cartesian and spherical systems have a specific relationship with the reported azimuth and elevation, which use the conventional geospatial definitions (degrees east of true north, and degrees above horizon respectively).

 ![SigMF Spatial Coordinate Reference System](spatial_crs.png)